shurik179/yozh/docs/assembly/final.rst

 This is it!
 ===========
 Your robot is now complete.
-Check the :ref:`quickstart`   to start  programming and using your Yozh!
+Check the :ref:`Quickstat guide <quickstart>`   to start  programming and using your Yozh!